seeers/PW-Stick/README.md

 ![Stick](pictures/KeepassContextMenu.png?raw=true)

-*note that the Password Stick Group will not refreshed after adding a new entry to a button!
+*note that the Password Stick Group will not be automatically refreshed after adding a new entry to a button!

 ------